The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 - Tempe, Arizona

 Q. Refinishing an old aluminum Starcraft boat that has been in my family for 30 years.
-A neighbor of mine who is refinishing an aluminum motorcycle frame told me about this stuff called aircraft stripper.
+A neighbor of mine who is refinishing an aluminum motorcycle frame told me about this stuff called Aircraft stripper [linked by editor to product info at Amazon].
 You brush it on and give 15-45 minutes and the paint and primer bubble up and wipe right off.
 If I take this boat right down to the metal how quickly do I need to be ready to prime or paint and what must I do before?
 Just in case there are any small leaks what should I go over the seams and rivets with before painting?
-I was thinking about covering all of the seams with J-B Weld, would that work or do I need to use something else?
+I was thinking about covering all of the seams with J-B Weld [linked by editor to product info at Amazon], would that work or do I need to use something else?
 Then do I need to use marine paint or will any paint do?
 Do I need to use something different on the outside portion that sits in the water or can I use the same paint inside and out?
 Can I do it with a brush?
 I do not have any fancy equipment.
 I am a rookie at painting metal so someone please help me?
 Thanks! :)Robert Garfat

 Hobbyist - Mansfield, Texas